 • No dedicated AWS EventBridge MCP server — same situation, bundled into serverless

-• Azure Service Bus is read-only — you can check queue depth but can’t send messages
+• Azure Service Bus is still read-only — you can peek at messages and check queue depth but can’t send messages or manage queues

 • No RocketMQ MCP server — Apache RocketMQ, popular in China, has no MCP server